Darley Newman

 Darley Carol Newman is an American producer, television host, writer, and entrepreneur.
 Newman is the creator and host of Equitrekking, an Emmy Award-winning equestrian themed travel TV show on PBS, and Travels with Darley, a PBS and Amazon Prime series that documents her experiences traveling with the locals around the world.

 Early life

 Newman was born in Washington, D.C.
 She grew up in Myrtle Beach, South Carolina, and began horseback riding at the age of nine.
 In 1997, Newman graduated from St. Catherine's School in Richmond, Virginia.
+Her grandparents immigrated from both Sweden and Finland.

 Education

 In 2001, Newman graduated with a Bachelor of Arts degree in electronic media from The George Washington University's School of Media and Public Affairs.
 Newman created her own minor in international business and cultures.
 She studied abroad in Florence, Italy for one semester which she credits as one of her favorite travel destinations.